eMahtab/spring-projects/spring-boot/rest-api-mongodb/README.md

 ### Running the code :

-To run the code, first start the mongodb (either as a docker container, or install mongodb on your machine), **`docker compose up`**.
-There is a docker-compose.yml file which defines mongodb and mongo-express (one of the many GUI client for MongoDB).
+To run the code, first start the mongodb (either as a docker container, or install mongodb on your machine).
+There is a docker-compose.yml file which defines mongodb and mongo-express (one of the many GUI client for MongoDB), just run **`docker compose up`**

 ```java
 @RestController